 Shipping is still important, but insurance & reinsurance, and aviation, are also very strong sectors.
 As far as service areas go, although corporate and commercial is growing, the majority of Clydes' work is still litigation-based rather than corporate.
 Inevitably disputes work doesn't require the level of all-nighters you'll experience at more transaction-led firms.

 Whilst Clydes is now a proper full service firm, it's possibly not the first choice if you want to specialise in M&A. There is "lots of client contact due to the nature of the insurance industry", said a solicitor.
-"Anywhere else would be a step down in terms of client base", another Clyde & Co lawyer told the RollOnFriday Firm of the Year 2019 survey.
+"Anywhere else would be a step down in terms of client base", another Clyde & Co lawyer claimed.
 But, said another, career development is less hot "if you're not an insurance litigator".
-(Winning a Comment of the Year 2019 award, one suggested, "If you work hard, and for the right Partner, they look after you very well.")
+One suggested, "If you work hard, and for the right Partner, they look after you very well."

 Associates, on the whole, praise the good work life balance, saying that the firm has "no face time culture".
 It also seems to be a friendly place with "very sociable" partners.
 "We are generally a sound bunch", agreed a junior solicitor.

 "Regionally", said a lawyer, there is "decent pay, nice office, good work/life balance, non-dickhead partners".
 And staff are happy with the swanky London office, commending the "cracking view from the canteen" (which "conveniently distracts from the food").